dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * mapping kernel space & user space to same physical address, you don't need to do extra work by copy buffer from kernel to user memory space
 * all disk IO done on page level, so kernel align virtual memory pages into disk pages Java new I/O:
-* Memory-mapped I/O eastablish direct mepping between user memory space into disk, so you can treat file on the disk, like a big in-memory array
+* Memory-mapped I/O establish direct mmapping between user memory space into disk, so you can treat file on the disk, like a big in-memory array
 *
 read file into memory
 ```java